Sign Language Interpreters

 Sign Language interpreters are trained professionals who convey messages between two different languages, typically spoken English and American Sign Language (ASL).

-Guidelines for Using a Sign Language Interpreter and/or Real-Time Captioner:
+Guidelines for Using a Sign Language Interpreter and/or Live Captioner:

 - All requests should be submitted via the DSS Accommodations Portal.
 Requests are typically filled on a first-come, first-served basis, and should be made as early as possible.
 Should you have issues with completing the request, contact Disability Support Services at (815) 921-2371 for assistance.